Soybilgen/PersonalPage/content/authors/admin/_index.md

 - Visitors
 ---

 I am an assistant professor in the Department of Management Information Systems under the Faculty of Business and the assistant director of Center for Financial Studies at Istanbul Bilgi University.
-My current research agenda is to develop machine learning models to identify and forecast turning points in the economy.

 I also maintain [NowcastTurkey.com](NowcastTurkey.com) which produces GDP nowcasts of Turkish economy.

+I have a PhD in Economics.
+My main interests are applied econometrics and data science.
+My research agenda is mostly focus on developing linear and machine learning models to predict macroeconomic and financial variables.
+I am also interested in evaluating Turkish economy using panel and time series analysis.

+I also assist NGOs and businesses in developing predictive models, deriving useful insights from their collected data, and conducting economic impact analysis.
+I am always open to new challenges and business opportunities.
+Please free to contact me.

 My Interests: Time-Series/Panel Data Analysis, Macroeconomic/Financial Forecasting, Machine Learning, and Data Visualization.